-Most R packages for cognitive measurement models require researchers to write their own Stan or JAGS code.
-The packages I work on wrap those models in a brms-compatible interface, so fitting them feels more like running a regression than writing a custom sampler.
+In addition to my research, I develop open source software.
+The package I work on wraps cognitive measurement models in a brms-compatible interface, so fitting them feels more like running a regression than writing a custom sampler.
+Below you can find an overview of my open source software contributions.

 bmm